9 Volt Visuals is a one-man boutique graphic design shop.

 VitaLife · Specialized vitamin & mineral infused beverage for kid health

-Dental Alloy Products · Manufacturer of alloy castings for dental applications
+Dental Alloy Products · Manufacturer of dental alloy castings

 OraLucent · T.J.L.
 Enterprises · UV electronic toothbrush